hmrc/platui-adr-spike/doc/decisions/madr/0003-use-id-and-data-attributes-for-configuration.md

 ## Context and Problem Statement

-The need to inject configuration into the tracking consent snippet (PLATUI-775 and PLATUI-649) while not wanting to duplicate knowledge of the platform and tracking consent url structure, delivering a simple, easily testable solution and delivering a solution that works on IE.
+In the context of the need to inject configuration into the tracking consent snippet (PLATUI-775 and PLATUI-649) while not wanting to duplicate knowledge of the platform and tracking consent url structure, delivering a simple, easily testable solution and delivering a solution that works on IE. How should the tracking consent script be identified?

 ## Decision Drivers